 Before setting out to purchase a DJ set, it would be prudent to first determine why you are looking for one in the first place.
 If you’re only interested in learning basic scratches, beat-mixing, or as a hobby, you’d rather go for something optimized for such functions, other than going for a whole DJ set.

 However, if you’re a professional DJ, and you wish to progress your career, you might as well cash out just enough for a complete set.
-Your purpose will also determine whether you’re going for just one turntable or more for your set up.
-This is because, as a professional DJ that plays on major gigs or events, having at least two turntables is the bare minimum.
+Your purpose will also determine whether you’re going for just one turntable or more for your setup.
+This is because, as a professional DJ that plays at major gigs or events, having at least two turntables is the bare minimum.

 Frequently Asked Questions